decentraland/decentraland-ui-utils/README.md

 - `onUncheck`: Function to execute when the box is unchecked.
 - `large`: The default size of the checkbox is 24 x 24 pixels, checking this box sets the size to 32 x 32.
 - `startChecked`: If true, the box starts checked by default.

+The `addCheckbox()` function returns a `CustomPromptCheckbox` object, that you can then reference to change and read its values.
+This object also has the following functions that can be called any time:

+- `hide`
+- `show`
+- `check`: Sets the element to checked, without performing the associated function.
+- `uncheck`: Sets the element to checked, without performing the associated function.

+You can also read the returned object's `checked` property at any time to find its current state.

 ### Add a Switch